New York City Police Department, New York

 Add to My HeroesJohn J. McCormack

-Patrolman McCormack was shot and killed when he attempted to arrest an armed suspect who had just fired shots inside a saloon.
-Patrolman McCormack was walking his beat on 7th Avenue near 138th Street in Manhattan, when he was approached by a woman who asked the Patrolman to help remove her intoxicated husband from a Saloon.
+Patrolman McCormack was walking his beat on 7th Avenue near 138th Street in Manhattan when he was approached by a woman who asked the Patrolman to help remove her intoxicated husband from a Saloon.
 Patrolman McCormack entered the saloon and found that the man had already left, so he resumed his patrol duties.

-The suspect then fled on foot, but was apprehended a short time later by two other Patrolman.
+The suspect then fled on foot but was apprehended a short time later by two other Patrolman.

 Patrolman McCormack had been with the New York City Police Department for only 20 days and was survived by his wife and three children.
-He was assigned to the to the 38th Precinct, the present day 32nd Precinct.
+He was assigned to the to the 38th Precinct, the present-day 32nd Precinct.

 Bio